 The advent of the COVID-19 pandemic has had a promotional effect on the future of online learning frameworks and technologies, not least on VR development.
 In May of 2021, Fortune Business Insights estimated that the VR education market will grow at a CAGR of 42.9% to a value of over $13 billion by 2026, with higher education driving demand for an increased number of VR applications.

-A Holon IQ report from early 2021 forecasts that global spending on VR education will soar from $1.8 billion to $12.6 billion by 2025, along with a tandem growth of investment in AI in education — a closely correlated sector where new technologies such as Neural Radiance Fields (NeRF) could eventually revolutionize the VR synthesis pipeline.
+A Holon IQ report from early 2021 forecasts that global spending on VR education will soar from $1.8 billion to $12.6 billion by 2025, along with a tandem growth of investment in AI and ML in education— a closely correlated sector where new technologies such as Neural Radiance Fields (NeRF) could eventually revolutionize the VR synthesis pipeline.